 This icon of St. Ephrem the Syrian may be purchased here.

 St. Ephrem the Syrian lived from A.D.
 309-373.
 His poetry is beautiful and at times makes me cry.
 I mean that literally.
-I've actually wept at reading his work and I know it is because the Spirit moves me at those moments.
-I'm not surprised that Ephrem's writings were read in the early church.
+I've wept when reading his work, and I believe it is because the Spirit breathes through his works.
+I'm not surprised that Ephrem's writings were read and prized in the early church.

 Ephraim, deacon of the church at Edessa, composed many works in the Syriac language, and became so distinguished that his writings are repeated publicly in some churches, after the reading of the Scriptures.
 I once read in Greek a volume by him On the Holy Spirit, which some one had translated from the Syriac, and recognized even in translation, the incisive power of lofty genius.
 He died in the reign of Valens.
 (LIM 115)